frankiearzu/DSMTools/DSM Forward Programming/readme.md

 - Black_White:    (Beta Version for MINimal memory usage) for older radios (Smaller screens 128x64 and limited memory)
 - In_Development: New code that is still in testing stages.
 Unless you want to help test it, don't use it yet.

+## Message Files
+We are constantly updating new messages who appear as "Unknown_XYZ" in the menus with the proper values.
+You only have to update the message file `"msg_fwdprg_en.txt"` inside `/SCRIPTS/TOOLS/DSMLIB`

 ## Color Version
 ![main-menu](https://user-images.githubusercontent.com/32604366/230751340-dd118f36-1884-405b-b12b-81cba16c7321.png)
 ![flight-mode-setup](https://user-images.githubusercontent.com/32604366/230751281-0c71ff4a-179f-41fd-9290-302a6e0fe821.png)